 There was a time when date night for us meant time to ourselves when the kids went to sleep.
 That was, of course, if we could stay awake.

-After a while, we realized that at home dates were in our future if we wanted to keep our marriage strong.
+After a while, we realized that at home date nights were in our future if we wanted to keep our marriage strong.
 Well, at least until our children got older or our budget allowed us to hire a babysitter and work in the cost of an actual date.